The Short Answer

 People who drive off-road or abroad

-Farm drivers, off-road vehicle users, or people who drove on foreign roads (especially in left-hand-drive countries, which is the majority of the world) often progress faster once adapted to UK road conditions.
+Farm drivers, off-road vehicle users, or people who drove on foreign roads often progress faster once adapted to UK road conditions.

 The Real Cost of Rushing

 Many learners want to pass as quickly as possible, and that's completely understandable — lessons aren't cheap.
 But taking your test before you're genuinely ready is a false economy.
 The average UK driving test fee is £62 for a weekday test.
-If you fail and re-sit, that's another £62 plus additional lesson costs.
 Failing twice costs more than taking an extra 10 lessons before your first attempt.

 More importantly, test-day nerves are a real factor.
-If your ability is already right on the borderline, nerves will push you below it.
 Aim to be comfortably above test standard so that a slightly nerve-affected performance still results in a pass.

 How to Know When You're Actually Ready

-This is where a lot of learners struggle.
-It can feel hard to judge your own progress objectively.
-A good instructor will give you honest, regular feedback — but there are also things you can watch for yourself:
+A good instructor will give you honest, regular feedback.
+There are also things you can watch for yourself:

 Tips for Getting to Test Standard Faster